Daffie95/colorarity_ms4_cont/README.md

 > **Stripe AUTH error**
 >> ~~I was having problems with authorizing stripe using my secret keys, I tried using the GitPod Env Variables but couldnt get it to work.~~<br> I changed
 >> the targeted Repos and made sure correct capitalization was used.

+> **Webhooks**
+>> Im going to be honest here, I dont think i've got a single clue on how webhooks works.
+Luckily they worked here with a lot of help from the Boutique Ado source code and googling.

 ## 6. External Resources.
 > Django allAuth<br>